IEEEUCR/Pennant/readme.md

 Pennant cannot replace Banner, but it should provide a more convenient way to work with Banner.

 ## Development
 This project shall be informally managed as IEEE@UCR's fifth project.
-Implementation and maintenance shall be done by volunteer committee led by the Webmaster.
-In the future, we could implement distinct lead positions similar to other projects.
+Implementation and maintenance shall be done by a volunteer committee, led or advised by the Webmaster.
+Later, we could implement distinct lead positions similar to other projects.

 This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
 This should have greater appeal to the programming-oriented members who join IEEE@UCR.
 Furthermore, this project is independently run and not meant for any kind of hackathon or national competition.

+Should this project reach a completed state, the Webmaster ought to plan another software project.

 The purpose of this project is to provide professional-level experience while creating tools with long-lasting, real-world utility.